What to cover in your essay

 - You will learn which credits transfered with your notice of admission.
 You may be able to see how your credits will transfer at transfer.org.

 - Credit for transcripted military training may be awarded after the summer of 2012.
-Learn more about miltary transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.
+Learn more about military transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.

 For help and more information…

-If you have questions about admissions, please contact Undergraduate Admissions.
+If you have questions about admissions, please email email@example.com (or see more ways to contact Undergraduate Admissions).

 Other great sources of information: